Salt (chemistry): Nomenclature

-According to the nomenclature recommended by IUPAC, ionic compounds are named according to their composition, not their structure.
-In the most simple case of a binary ionic compound with no possible ambiguity about the charges and thus the stoichiometry, the common name is written using two words.
+According to the nomenclature recommended by IUPAC, salts are named according to their composition, not their structure.
+In the most simple case of a binary salt with no possible ambiguity about the charges and thus the stoichiometry, the common name is written using two words.
 The name of the cation (the unmodified element name for monatomic cations) comes first, followed by the name of the anion.
 For example, MgCl2 is named magnesium chloride, and Na2SO4 is named sodium sulfate (SO_{4}^{2−}, sulfate, is an example of a polyatomic ion).
 To obtain the empirical formula from these names, the stoichiometry can be deduced from the charges on the ions, and the requirement of overall charge neutrality.

 If there are multiple different cations and/or anions, multiplicative prefixes (di-, tri-, tetra-, ...) are often required to indicate the relative compositions, and cations then anions are listed in alphabetical order.
 For example, KMgCl3 is named magnesium potassium trichloride to distinguish it from K2MgCl4, magnesium dipotassium tetrachloride (note that in both the empirical formula and the written name, the cations appear in alphabetical order, but the order varies between them because the symbol for potassium is K).
 When one of the ions already has a multiplicative prefix within its name, the alternate multiplicative prefixes (bis-, tris-, tetrakis-, ...) are used.
 For example, Ba(BrF4)2 is named barium bis(tetrafluoridobromate).